apache/spark/docs/submitting-applications.md

 Alternatively, if your application is submitted from a machine far from the worker machines (e.g. locally on your laptop), it is common to use `cluster` mode to minimize network latency between the drivers and the executors.
-Note that `cluster` mode is currently not supported for standalone clusters, Mesos clusters, or python applications.
+Note that `cluster` mode is currently not supported for standalone clusters, Mesos clusters, or Python applications.

 For Python applications, simply pass a `.py` file in the place of `<application-jar>` instead of a JAR, and add Python `.zip`, `.egg` or `.py` files to the search path with `--py-files`.